-Turnover is a staffing calculation used to determine the rate at which an employer’s staff leaves the company within a specified amount of time.
+Turnover is a staffing calculation used to determine the rate at which an employer’s staff leaves an organization within a specified amount of time.

-When paired with other metrics like retention, time-to-hire, and more, HR professionals can identify issues with a company’s culture, its recruiting and hiring processes, and other factors that impact staffing.
+When paired with other metrics like employee retention, time-to-hire, employee engagement, and more, HR professionals can identify issues with a company’s culture, its recruiting and hiring processes, and other factors that impact staffing.

 What are the different types of employee turnover?